ArticlePage address: http://www.mnsu.edu/mssa/news/html/homecoming.html

 "Homecoming does have a committee and anyone is welcome to be on that committee," said College of Education Senator Jenna Ault.

-Ault said that IMPACT has an advisor to talk with faculty, administrators and anyone else wishing to be involved with Homecoming.
+Ault said that Student Events Team has an advisor to talk with faculty, administrators and anyone else wishing to be involved with Homecoming.
 She said that now that Homecoming is over, the Homecoming chairman will have continuous meetings throughout the year to evaluate the event.
 Ault said that anyone with an opinion about Homecoming should go to the Homecoming committee meetings to share input.
 She said planning for Homecoming begins at the end of the school year, and that the Homecoming planning meetings last year were very poorly attended.

 "No one showed up," Ault said.
 "And then we have these meetings saying, 'oh, Homecoming sucked.'
 Well, sorry, if you're not going to put your two cents in, then you shouldn't say anything."